 |High Priority Volunteer Opportunities!|

-Two damselflies mate on the snake river islands.
+A bee helps pollinate sunflowers on the Refuge.
 Photo USFWS/Saskia van Adrichem.

 |Know anyone who might be a good fit?
 Please pass this newsletter to family, friends, and neighbors!
 To sign up or find out more, contact the Volunteer Coordinator at firstname.lastname@example.org or (208) 467-9278|